The Sisseton Agency

 Notice

-The following writing is factually accurate, but wholly one-sided in it’s presentation.
-Where instances of unacceptable language was found I have lined through the word and replaced a better alternative between brackets [ ].
+The following writing is factually accurate, but wholly one-sided in its presentation.
+Where instances of unacceptable language were found I have lined through the word and replaced a better alternative between brackets [ ].
 Such as savages [Sioux] .

 Indian Government